prometheus/governance/GOVERNANCE.md

 Given the private nature of some of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) some meetings are held in private.

-Public meeting recordings and notes are public and private meeting notes are private.

 Questions and proposals for changes to governance or community procedures are posted as [issues in the governance repo](https://github.com/prometheus/governance/issues), and the Steering Committee invites your feedback there.
 See [Getting in touch](#getting-in-touch) for other options.

 ## Committee members

-Seats on the Steering Committee are held by an individual, not by their employer.
+Seats on the Steering Committee are held by individuals, not by or through their respective employers.

-The current membership of the committee is currently (listed alphabetically by first name):
+The current membership of the Steering Committee, listed alphabetically by first name:

 | \\&nbsp;                                                         | Member           | Organization |
 | -------------------------------------------------------------- | ---------------- | ------------ |